 Housing Discrimination in South Carolina

-- Failing to make a reasonable accommodation
+- Failing to make reasonable accommodations.

-- Offering different terms, conditions, or privileges between tenants
+- Offering different terms, conditions, or privileges.

 Additional Landlord Tenant Regulations in South Carolina